Astaraxia-Linux/Astral/README.md

 astral --compile example-app
 ```
 ## TODO
-- Making Astral Search A Repo for a new update
+- Making Astral Search A Repo for a new update - PARTITIALY
-- Astral Repo site
+- Astral Repo site - DONE